-Payroll will make payments for sold leave directly from pay as 1/11th of the cost of annual leave, commencing May payroll, through to March.
+Payroll will make payments for sold leave directly from pay as 1/12th of the cost of annual leave, commencing in the April payroll, through to March.
 This ensures that leave not yet accrued is not sold, should the employee leave.
 The payment for annual leave sold is income and therefore subject to the appropriate income tax and NI deductions.